yanniSkawronski/food-atlas-test-renovate/API.md

 The request body must contain a JSON with the following fields :

 - `name` : the name of the country
-- `continent` : the continent of the country
-- `recipes_ids` : a JSON array containing the ids of the recipes we want to associate to the country
+- `recipes_ids` (optional) : a JSON array containing the ids of the recipes we want to associate to the country

 #### Response